MokshChadha/Spam-Detector-/README.md

 # Spam-Detector-
-using real life text data we are constructing a spam/ham classifier of the message
+Using real life text data I  constructed a spam/ham classifier of the message in the inbox

 **Requirements**
 1. ipython Notebook Link to install :- https://ipython.org/ipython-doc/2/install/install.html